-- Security system is one of the best ways to protect your home while on vacation
+- A security system is one of the best ways to protect your home while on vacation

 Taking Additional Precautions:

-- Turn off all water valves to any the appliance with waterline
+- Turn off all water valves to any appliance with a waterline

 - Unplug all electronics to prevent any electrical shortages